-If you are a rum lover, there is no excuse for you not to know how to make these classic rum cocktails below at home.
-They are so easy and transport you on that tropical vacation as soon as you take one sip!
+Here are 10 easy rum cocktails that everyone has heard of and taste so good.
+There is no excuse for you not to know how to make them!
+They’ll transport you on that tropical vacation as soon as you take one sip!

 You take each cocktail recipe and make just one or take a punch bowl or large pitcher and fill it to the rim!
 Pick any glass – a tiki glass, highball glass, rocks glass.
 You’ll need a cocktail shaker for most of them!